ENDE25/Clean-UX/README.md

       Removes installed package versions that are not the most recent, keeping only the last two.

 5. **Delete DNF/APT cache**:
-      Clears all content in the specific DNF cache directory.
+      Clears all content in the specific DNF/APT cache directory.

 6. **Remove temporary files**:
       Cleans the system's temporary directory by deleting unnecessary files.